Bellei History, Family Crest & Coats of Arms

 Bellei Spelling Variations

-hundred years, spelling gradually became standardized.
+When the first dictionaries were invented in the last few hundred years, spelling gradually became standardized.
 Before that time, scribes spelled according to sound.
 Names were often recorded under different spelling variations every time they were written.
 Bellei has been written Bellie, Belley, Bealie, Beeley, Belley, Bely, Beayly, Beyley, Beilley, Bealy, Bellye, Belly and many more.

 Early Notables of the Bellei family (pre 1700)